Code-Institute-Submissions/jildourixt-grocs/README.md

 | As a frequent visitor I want to be able to quickly view and make changes to the list I left before. | When viewing the list, there are quick action buttons available per item on the list.
 Functions include, removing, editing, removing one, or adding one. |

 ### Responsiveness testing

 Responsiveness has been further tested on the below areas by the use of Google Chrome's inspector function.
-Here I have inspected all responsiveness and readability on all devices available on the following areas:
+In general, some bug that were thrown were the overlay of buttons on text on smaller devices, due to overcrowding some Materialize templates.
+Fixed by replacing some Materialize templating with vanilla CSS to push buttons down instead of over.
+Here I have inspected all responsiveness and usability on all devices available on the following areas:

 | Test page/area | Responsive? | Further comments |
 | ---------------- | --------------- | --------------- |
 | Navigation | Yes | Navigation interface scales well for desktop and smaller devices.
 Navbar collapses into a burger button on smaller devices responsively. |